 In its native habitat, Norfolk Island pine can grow up to 200 ft (60 m) tall.
 As a house plant, you can expect it to reach about 3-6 ft (90 cm - 1.8 m).
 Slow-growing, it will take several years to reach this height.

 To understand how to care for these plants, remember their native environment, where they enjoy moderate temperatures, moist air and bright light.
 Dry air, dry soil and low light can cause the needles to drop -- and they won't grow back.
 They need a little extra attention, but they're worth it.
 Norfolk pine trees will live a long time with good care.

 Raise the humidity.
 Dry air will cause the needles to become dry and fall off.
 Keep your plant away from heat/AC vents.
 This Pacific Island native loves to be misted with room-temperature water.
-Or use a room humidifier to add moisture.
+Or use a cool-mist room humidifier to add moisture near this tropical native.

 Keep soil moist.
 Growing Norfolk Island pine trees are thirsty, so check the soil often during the growing season.
 Yellow needles are typically caused by soil that's either too dry or soggy.
 Aim to keep it lightly moist at all times.

 Repot in spring.
 This plant is slow-growing, especially indoors.
 Move it into a pot 1 size larger every 3 years or when roots are visible on top of the soil.
+Norfolk pine doesn't like to be disturbed, so repot only when necessary.
+Want to cover up a plain nursery pot?
+Slip it into a decorative cachepot.
 When the tree grows to more than 3 ft (90 cm) tall, top dress instead.

 Don't prune Norfolk pine.
 Never cut off the top or trim the sides of this plant.
 It doesn't need to be shaped at all.
 You can remove any lower branches that die, using sharp pruners to prevent tearing the stems.